-Description The subjects comprise a detached single storey bungalow.
-Accommodation ON GROUND FLOOR : Entrance vestibule, hallway, lounge, dining area open plan to kitchen, three bedrooms, bathroom.
-Gross internal floor area (m2) 83m2.
-Neighbourhood and location The property is situated within a modern residential development where surrounding properties are of a similar age and type.
-Extensive facilities and amenities are available within the town of Stranraer a short commute away.
-Castle Kennedy primary school is situated within close proximity to the subjects.
-Age Approximately 35 years.
-Weather Dry and sunny following a recent period of settled weather conditions.
-Chimney stacks None.
+Description The subjects comprise a detached two storey chalet style bungalow.
+Accommodation GROUND FLOOR:- Entrance Vestibule, Hallway, Lounge open plan to Dining Area and Kitchen, Sun Room, Further Kitchen, Utility Room, Bedroom with En-Suite Bathroom, Further Bedroom, Shower Room.
+FIRST FLOOR:- Family Room, two Bedrooms both with En-Suite Bathrooms.
+Gross internal floor area (m2) 207 square metres.
+Neighbourhood and location The property is situated within an established residential location where surrounding properties are of a similar age and a variety of type.
+Local amenities are readily available.
+The property is situated on the edge of Loch Ryan.
+Age I am advised by the seller that the property was constructed in 1978.
+Weather Overcast and dry following a recent period of unsettled weather conditions.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Brick construction with a pointed finish.
+The adjacent flashings are formed in lead.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.

+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.

 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

+The roof is pitched and overlaid with tiles, although there is a rear projection at ground level which has a flat roof overlaid in felt or similar.

-The roof is pitched and overlaid with tiles.
-I was able to partially inspect the roof space and gained access
+I was able to partially inspect the roof space and gained access from a hatch within the first floor family room.

-Roofing including roof space The roof is built of timber trusses and boarded over with timber sarking.
+The roof is built of timber trusses and membrane has been laid beneath the roof tiles.

 Insulation material is laid between and over the ceiling joists.

+Rainwater fittings

-Rainwater fittings Visually inspected with the aid of binoculars where Kanwater httings appropriate.
-Rainwater units are of PVC material consisting of ogee style gutters discharging into box downpipes.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+Visually inspected with the aid of binoculars where appropriate.

+Rainwater units are of PVC material consisting of half round gutters discharging into round downpipes.

+Main walls

+Visually inspected with the aid of binoculars where appropriate.

 Foundations and concealed parts were not exposed or inspected.

-The outer walls are of timber frame cavity construction, having a pointed synthetic stonework and render external finish.
-A damp proof course is not visible, however, I would anticipate a building of this age to have a PVC damp proof membrane.
+The outer walls are of brick/blockwork cavity and timber frame cavity construction, having a render external finish.

+A damp-proof course is not visible, however, I would anticipate a building of this age to have a bitumen and PVC damp-proof membrane.

 There are sub-floor ventilators to lower walls.

-Windows, external doors and joinery Internal and external doors were opened and closed where
+Windows, external doors and joinery

-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Internal and external doors were opened and closed where keys were available.

 Random windows were opened and closed where possible.

 Doors and windows were not forced open.

-Windows and the external patio doors are of uPVC double glazed type.
-The front and side external doors are of timber and timber double glazed design.
-There are uPVC fascia boards and timber soffit boards.
+Windows are of uPVC double glazed and timber double glazed type.

+The external doors are also of double glazed design.

+There are uPVC fascia and soffit boards.